Ohio Republican Party: Pro-Donald Trump turn

 In 2017, Donald Trump helped to install Jane Timken as head of the Ohio Republican Party.
 When she left to run for the Senate, the Ohio Republican Party replaced her with former Trump Ohio campaign manager Bob Paduchik.

 In 2021, the Ohio Republican Party called on Republican House Representative Anthony Gonzalez to resign after he voted to impeach former President Donald Trump for his role in inciting a pro-Trump mob to storm the U.S. Capitol.
 The party also voted to censure Gonzalez.
 The Cincinnati Enquirer wrote that the Ohio Republican Party "has increasingly become the party of Trump."

+On December 1, 2023, the Ohio Republican Party became the first state Republican Party to endorse Donald Trump for president in 2024.
+The Cincinnati Enquirer wrote that the endorsement was "a rare move that underscores the former president's grip on state GOP officials."

+Ohio GOP Chair Alex Triantafilou in January 2025 commented on Issue 1 on gerrymandering, where Triantafilou said that "we did our job" because "a lot" of voters were "confused by Issue 1", which means voters "don't know", thus Triantafilou concluded: "Confusing Ohioans was not such a bad strategy."

 Taft family political power

 The Taft family has been one of the most powerful political families in American history.
 Robert Taft, Sr. was the first Taft to come to America, around the 1670s.
 The Ohio section of Taft's are descendants of Robert, Sr.

 The start of the five generations of Taft's in politics was with Alphonso Taft.
 He was the founder of the Ohio political dynasty that is associated with the Republican Party.
 Alphonso was in President Ulysses S. Grant's Cabinet, first as Attorney General then as Secretary of War.
 He was later appointed US Ambassador to the Austria-Hungary Empire.

 Three of Alphonso's sons entered into politics also, former US Representative of Ohio's 1st District Charles Phelps Taft, former US president and Chief Justice of the United States William Howard Taft, and former Republican Party Delegate Henry Waters Taft.

 Both of William H. Taft's sons entered into politics.
 Robert A. Taft was a former US Senator and his other son Charles Phelps Taft II was former Mayor of Cincinnati.
 Both men were seen as great politicians.

 The next generation of Taft politicians came from two of Robert's children.
 Robert Taft, Jr. served in both houses of the US Congress.
 His brother William Howard Taft III was Ambassador to Ireland.

 The current generation of Tafts in politics are former Ohio Governor Bob Taft, son of Robert Taft Jr. William Howard Taft IV, son of William H. Taft III, has been an Ambassador to NATO and United States Deputy Secretary of Defense.